What Is Chapter 13 Bankruptcy?

-Repayment plan: Chapter 13 bankruptcy does not wipe away all your debts.
+- Repayment plan: Chapter 13 bankruptcy does not wipe away all your tax debt.
 Instead, it mandates a repayment plan that allows you to pay off your different debts within 3-5 years.

-Co-signer liability is reduced: It reduces the liabilities faced by any co-signers on your debts, offering them more protection than filing Chapter 7 in Atlanta.
-This is an excellent way to protect your loved ones who might have helped you guarantee a loan.
+- Co-signer liability is reduced: It reduces the liabilities faced by any co-signers on your debts, offering them more protection than filing Chapter 7 in Atlanta.
+This is an excellent way to protect your loved ones which might have helped you guarantee a loan.

 Note that some debts are considered priority debts and must be paid before others.
 Ensure you capture this in your repayment plan.
 Such priority debts include overdue child support and outstanding tax bills.
 Otherwise, you can pick the order your debts are paid off.